Are you one of those dog owners that like to throw sticks for your dog? After all, we all know dogs love a good game of

 - Penetration of a dog’s chest, with resulting damage to their heart and/or lungs.
 This can cause terrible wounds.

 Following various media campaigns, the dangers of sticks to dogs is becoming widespread.
 Owners can now make simple changes to help prevent these type of injuries.

-As well as knowing simple preventative steps, it is important also to know what you can do should the worst happen.
+As well as knowing simple preventative steps, it is important also to know what to do should the worst happen.

 How can sticks harm your dog?

 There are two common ways that dogs get injured by sticks.
 These are due to the dog chewing a stick or a dog chasing the stick.

 Dogs that love to chew sticks face a variety of stick dangers, mainly caused by splinters.

 Some of the most common injuries caused by sticks via chewing include

 - Small wood fragments which can be painful and get stuck in the tongue or gumline

 - Bigger fragments of wood can get stuck in the gum line and damage teeth.
 Large wood splints may need surgery.